Oscar H. Banker: Life and career

 helicopter.
 The invention eventually led to the mass production of helicopters during World War II.

 Banker invented a pneumatic inoculation gun.
 Banker's wife heard on the television that military surgeon Dr. Robert Hingson suggested such a mechanism, and she told her husband.
 Banker ultimately patented the gun in 1968.
 The gun was accepted by the Med-E-Jet company in Cleveland, Ohio.
 It had the ability to administer 2,000 shots an hour.
 The gun was used throughout the world.
 When Grenada suffered an epidemic, Med-E-Jet issued many of Banker's pneumatic inoculation guns.
 On August 2, 1979, Grenada issued a postage stamp to commemorate his achievement.

-Bob Hull has published Oscar H. Banker's memoirs titled Dreams and Wars of an American Inventor: An Immigrant's Romance in 1983.
+Bob Hull published Oscar H. Banker's memoirs titled Dreams and Wars of an American Inventor: An Immigrant's Romance in 1983.
 In his memoirs Banker writes: "America is yet the greatest country existing for opportunity, for achievement and if a person can endure the hardships, ridicule, rebuffs, whatever and keep on going!
 That is what counts.
 And absolutely nothing else."

 Oscar Banker had a son named Oscar Banker Jr.

 Oscar Banker died in Cleveland, Ohio in 1979 at the age of 83.